-- Why is this Problem on Speed so "difficult"?
-Middle school students do know that - {Distance} equals {speed} x {time} and how to convert from hours to minutes. - But doing both in a single problem largely falls through the cracks of K-12 Math curriculum.
+Why is this Problem on Speed so "difficult"?
+Middle school students do know that {Distance} equals {speed} x {time} and how to convert from hours to minutes.
+But doing both in a single problem largely falls through the cracks of the K-12 Math curriculum.

-- Problem 2.
-Fat has 9 calories per gram and protein has 4 calories per gram.
-If a piece of meat consists of 100 grams of protein and 10 grams of fat, how many calories does it have altogether? - (Answer: 490 calories; not a trick question)
+Problem 2.
+It is a fact that fat has 9 calories per gram and protein has 4 calories per gram.
+If a piece of meat consists of 100 grams of protein and 10 grams of fat, how many calories does it have altogether?
+(Answer: 490 calories; not a trick question)